planetar/matrixPics/README.md

 there work best.

 On the other hand, with some diffusor (like: a thin sheet of white plastic) between the matrix and the eye, and seen from some meters distance dithered images show so much more.
-A suitable diffusor is available at thingiverse and the bash script here uses imagemagick's convert to resize images, set a black background and output the rgb which xxd dumps into a temp file.
+A suitable diffusor is available at thingiverse https://www.thingiverse.com/thing:4159218

+The bash script here uses
+imagemagick's convert to resize images, set a black background and output the rgb which xxd dumps into a temp file.
 Bash opens that file, takes the rgb values as hex from it and writes them line by line in reversed order, formatted as c variable.